grscheller/scheller-linux-archive/grokScala/README.md

     fido is 22
     hold: Unit = ()
 ```
-If you put a single lambda in the middle of a code block, my expectation<br>
+If you put a single lambda in the middle of a code block, my expectation
-was that the lambda would be ignored and I'd get back just `()` as the<br>
+was that the lambda would be ignored and I'd get back just `()` as the
-the value of `dog`, which comes from the last println function call in<br>
+the value of `dog`, which comes from the last println function call in
 the code block.
-Instead, its return value is a `function1` where the<br>
+Instead, its return value is a `function1` where the
 statements after the lambda become part of the `function1`.
-Statements<br>
+Statements
-before the lambda were executed only once as expected when the code block<br>
+before the lambda were executed only once as expected when the code block
-was first run, but statements after the lambda get executed each time `dog`<br>
+was first run, but statements after the lambda get executed each time `dog`
 was executed.
 Though the  return value of `dog` is indead `()`.
-Actually,<br>
+Actually,
 the lambda extends to the end of the code block.

-This means that the use of `self` as a synonym for `this` in class and trait<br>
+This means that the use of `self` as a synonym for `this` in class and trait
 definitions may not just be "Syntactic Sugar" but have deeper semantic meaning.
 ```
    trait Foo[+A] { self =>